guillesanbri/ivy/README.rst

 Community
 ------------

-ToDo: Add links to discord and twitter

 In order to achieve the ambitious goal of unifying AI we definitely need as many hands as possible on it!
 Whether you are a seasoned developer or just starting out, you'll find a place here!
-Join the Ivy community in our Discord 👾 server, which is the perfect place to ask questions, share ideas, and get help from both fellow developers and the Ivy Team directly!
+Join the Ivy community in our `Discord`_ 👾 server, which is the perfect place to ask questions, share ideas, and get help from both fellow developers and the Ivy Team directly!

 Also!
-Feel free to follow us in Twitter 🐦 as well, we use it to share updates, sneak peeks, and all sorts of relevant news, certainly a great way to stay in the loop 😄
+Feel free to follow us in `Twitter`_ 🐦 as well, we use it to share updates, sneak peeks, and all sorts of relevant news, certainly a great way to stay in the loop 😄

 Can't wait to see you there!